Kid’s Smartwatches: Bark’s Top Picks for Parents

 Just like the Samsung watch, Apple also offers the ability to make select models standalone by adding a data plan with your carrier.
 Then, parents can add the watch to the Family Sharing feature, and use the same parental controls that are available on other iOS devices (Note: this means an iPhone or iPad will be needed by someone else in the family to set up Family Sharing).
 With this, parents can track location, add Screentime rules, manage contacts, and create a Schooltime schedule.
 For dedicated iOS families with slightly older kids, this is a great option.
 Here’s a step-by-step guide to setting everything up.

 Kids Smartwatch Screen Time and Etiquette Considerations

+Overall, a smartwatch for kids is the perfect set of training wheels for their eventual full-fledged smartphone.
+But even though it’s not technically a phone, it can still be a pretty big distraction for a kid.
 It’s easy to get lost in a text conversation when you’re supposed to be eating dinner with family, paying attention in class, or at soccer practice.
 Take some time to have a conversation with your kid about when and where it’s appropriate for them to be checking notifications, as well as when some downtime is a great idea.

 Bark is a comprehensive online safety solution that empowers families to monitor content, manage screen time, and filter websites to help protect their kids online.
 Our mission is to give parents and guardians the tools they need to raise kids in the digital age.